2012 Oikos University shooting: Hearings

-The second psychiatrist's report presented at the January 7, 2013 hearing also concluded that Goh had had paranoid schizophrenia.
+The second psychiatrist's report presented at the January 7, 2013, hearing also concluded that Goh had had paranoid schizophrenia.
 On that basis, Panetta ruled that Goh was unfit to stand trial, and ordered that he be confined to a mental institution for treatment, with further competency reviews to be held every ninety days.
 An additional hearing was scheduled for January 28, 2013.
 Alameda County District Attorney Nancy O'Malley has not yet concluded whether she will seek the death penalty for Goh if and when he goes to trial.

 On August 26, 2014, an Alameda County grand jury indicted Goh on seven counts of murder and three counts of attempted murder but as of September 9, 2014, he was still assessed as mentally incompetent for trial.
 During a hearing on December 2, 2015, Goh expressed his wish for the death penalty, though the attorneys on both sides are unsure whether he feels genuine guilt or still has delusions.

 In May 2017, Goh pleaded no contest in the shooting.
 On July 14, 2017, Goh was sentenced to seven consecutive life sentences plus 271 years in prison, all without any possibility of parole.

-In March 2019 Goh died in prison.
+On March 20, 2019, Goh died in prison.